churchcommunitybuilder/vector-icons/CONTRIBUTING.md

 # PRs and Creating releases

-All changes must be PRs
+All changes must go through the PR process.

-To publish to npm, update version w/semver and `yarn publish`
+To publish to npm, update version w/semver and `yarn publish`.